The mice of Fiesole have a plan.

 He disappears into the back of the back, even though the front of the shop looks like it would have everything.
 He comes back a minute later with some fancy-looking metal traps, with little teeth on the edges.
 They’re made in Germany.
+Of course they are.
 He tells me the wooden ones are no good.
 I know that already.

 As he rings them up, the customer beside me who’s buying serious lengths of waterproof fabric takes notice.
 “How much are those?” she asks.
 “1 euro 80 each.”
 “Fine, I’ll take a couple of those too then, thanks.”

-So far I’ve caught one.
-Sure enough it was a small, normal sized one.
-Different cheeses don’t make any difference, nor does chocolate or honey.
+So far I’ve caught one little mouse and I’m learning that different cheeses make no difference, nor does chocolate or honey as recommended by some.
 It must be all about the placement.

-Now off to Florence to the really serious hardware shop down near the market.
+Now I’m off to Florence to the really serious hardware shop down near the market.